SahibDK/FileSize-Visualizer/README.md

 A Windows application that scans drives and visualizes file sizes, helping users identify large files (≥ 50MB).

+## Latest Updates

+- **Enhanced Tooltips**: Hover over any file in the visualization to see detailed information including full file path and size in both MB and bytes.
+- **Zoom Functionality**: Click on any file to zoom in and see smaller files in the same directory.
+Right-click or use the mouse wheel to zoom out.

 ## Features

 - Drive selection for scanning